 There are other apps that you can use to edit photos, especially if you’re taking pics on your phone.
 Just do a quick search in your app store and make sure to read the reviews.

 So there you have it.
 If you’ve read this entire post and gotten to this point, I wish I could see you in person and give you a piece of cake.
 Really!
 You deserve a gold star, at least!
 That was a lot of information at once and you got through it.

-Finally, I want to show you that you don’t need a fancy set up to take good photos.
+Finally, I want you to know that you don’t need a fancy set up to take good photos.
 I have a tiny kitchen and I promise, it CAN be done.
-Here’s what my set up usually looks like:

 Now, your next challenge is to go out there, bake some delicious cakes and take their pictures!
 It’s a good excuse to just make more cake, right?